Linear-Time Recognition of Double-Threshold Graphs: Linear-time recognition algorithm

-\begin{lemma} There exists a linear-time implementation of Algorithm~\ref{alg:outline}. \end{lemma} \begin{proof} At Steps 1 and 4, deciding whether a graph is a permutation graph and, if so, computing a permutation ordering can be done in linear time~\cite{McConnellS99}.
-(When we do this for bipartite graphs, we can use simpler algorithms~\cite{SpinradBS87,Sprague95}.)
-At Step 2, bipartiteness can be checked in linear time by, e.g., depth-first search.
-Observe that $|V(G'_{M})| = 2 |V|$ and $|E(G'_{M})| = 2 |E| + |M|$.
-Thus, it suffices to show that an efficient maximum clique of a permutation graph can be computed in linear time at Step 3.
+We first test whether $G$ is a permutation graph in $O(m+n)$ time~\cite{McConnellS99}.
+If $G$ is not a permutation graph, we can reject it by Lemma~\ref{lem:DTGisPerm}.
+Otherwise, we check in linear time whether $G$ is bipartite.
+If so, we can accept $G$ by Lemma~\ref{lem:bipartite}.

+In the remaining case, $G$ is a non-bipartite permutation graph.
+Assume for now that we already have an efficient maximum clique $M$ of $G$.
+Since $|V(G'_{M})| = 2n$ and $|E(G'_{M})| = 2m + |M|$, we can construct $G'_{M}$ and test whether it is a permutation graph in $O(m+n)$ time.
+Hence, by Theorem~\ref{thm:non-bipartite}, it suffices to show that $M$ can be found in $O(m+n)$ time.

-To find an efficient maximum clique of $G$, we set to each vertex $v \in V$ the weight $\wei(v) = n^{2} - \deg_{G}(v)$, where $n = |V|$, and then find a maximum-weight clique $M$ of $G$ with respect to these weights.
-Using the permutation ordering of $G$ computed before, we can find $M$ in linear time~\cite[pp.~133--134]{Golumbic04}.
+To find an efficient maximum clique of $G$, we set to each vertex $v \in V$ the weight $f(v) = n^{2} - \deg_{G}(v)$, and then find a maximum-weight clique of $G$ with respect to $f$.
+It is known that a transitive orientation of a permutation graph can be computed in $O(m+n)$ time~\cite{McConnellS99}, and then using the orientation, we can find a maximum-weight clique $M$ in $O(m+n)$ time~\cite[pp.~133--134]{Golumbic04}.
 We show that $M$ is an efficient maximum clique of $G$.
 Let $K$ be an efficient maximum clique of $G$.
-Since $\wei(K) \le \wei(M)$, we have
+Since $\sum_{v \in K}f(v) \le \sum_{v \in M} f(v)$, we have